albertp007/FSound/README.md

 #### Plotting frequency spectrum

-* Generate 1 sec of white noise samples, pass them through a low-pass filter and plot the frequency spectrum up to 20000Hz
+* Generate 1 sec of white noise samples, pass them through a low-pass filter and plot the frequency spectrum up to 20000Hz.
+  To run the following in F# interactive, you need to send the Newtonsoft.Json reference to F# interactive in addition to the FSound project reference

   ```
   open FSound.Signal;;